aws/amazon-chime-sdk-ios/guides/api_overview.md

 ## 5. Starting and stopping the meeting session

 Call this method after doing pre-requisite configuration (See previous sections).
-Audio permissions are required for starting the meeting session.

 To start the meeting session, call meetingSession.audioVideo.[start(callKitEnabled:)](https://aws.github.io/amazon-chime-sdk-ios/Protocols/AudioVideoControllerFacade.html#/c:@M@AmazonChimeSDK@objc(pl)AudioVideoControllerFacade(im)startWithCallKitEnabled:error:).
 This will start underlying media clients and will start sending and receiving audio.
 Alternatively, call meetingSession.audioVideo.[start()](https://aws.github.io/amazon-chime-sdk-ios/Protocols/AudioVideoControllerFacade.html#/c:@M@AmazonChimeSDK@objc(pl)AudioVideoControllerFacade(im)startAndReturnError:) if the call is not reported to CallKit so that audio interruptions will be handled by the SDK itself.